kimbjerge/insectDCT/hierarchicalB3L/README.md

 # insectsDCT - Arthropod detector with hierarchical taxon classifier
 This project contains Python code for processing time-lapse recorded images (30-60 sec. intervals, resized to 1920x1080 pixel) from insect camera traps.
-Code to detect, classify arthropods.
+Code to detect and classify arthropods.

 ## The algorithms used are described in the papers: